AMWA-TV/bcp-007-02/docs/NMOS-With-IPMX-USB.md

 Receivers MUST declare a device-scope tag "urn:x-nmos:tag:grouphint/v1.0" in their `tags` attribute.

-The "urn:x-nmos:tag:grouphint/v1.0" tag array MUST contain a single string formatted as follows: "<group-name>:<role-in-group> <role-index>".
+The "urn:x-nmos:tag:grouphint/v1.0" tag array MUST contain a single string formatted as follows: "\<group-name\>:\<role-in-group\> \<role-index\>".

-All USB Receivers in the group MUST share the same `<group-name>`, and each MUST declare a unique `<role-index>` within the `DATA` role.
+All USB Receivers in the group MUST share the same `<group-name>`, the `role-in-group` MUST be `DATA` and each Receiver MUST declare a unique `role-index` integer within the `DATA` role.

+> Example: First Receiver in group is "USB 0: DATA 0", second Receiver in group is "USB 0: DATA 1", etc.

 Using this grouping convention, a Controller can determine how many USB Senders simultaneously control the USB sub-system of a Device.